-Globally, agricultural land is being abandoned after years of unsustainable cultivation methods; among other factors, the use of chemical fertilisers has left land depleted to the point of no return.
+Globally, abandoned agricultural land has become a pervasive phenomenon after years of unsustainable cultivation methods; among other factors, the use of chemical fertilisers has left land depleted to the point of no return.
 Initiatives to restore these lands to use as tools in the fight against the climate crisis are underway.

 In light of the world’s climate crisis it has become clear that fossil fuels are not the only resources threatening the planet’s sustainability.
 Water, clean air and arable land to grow food for an ever-growing world population are becoming increasingly scarce, and if ‘business as usual’ outputs continue, the challenges will soon become insurmountable.